orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Endpoints, network calls, db, files etc.. all of it, configure custom values at each point

 # Comparing Languages
+Need to have some metrics and some useful m
 Complexity relative to some target (specific implementation of that target).

 Comparing Languages